Let’s dive into Squad’s fundraising timeline

 Trust me, it’s way better for people to subtweet or shitpost about your startup than for them to be totally ambivalent to your existence.
 Indifference is death.

-As a founder, fundraising takes a lot of time and effort for each round.
-In your experience, having raised multiple rounds for Squad, what are a few lessons you have learned that can help founders in their fundraising process?
+What are a few lessons you have learned that can help founders in their fundraising process?

-Esther: Have a process.
+Have a process.
 I think that’s it.

 The biggest mistake I made at the beginning was setting up meetings with nearly any investor who would talk to me — without a clear timeline or defined next steps to take.
 That’s a great way to waste your time.
 The only way to get a deal done is momentum.
-The job of the CEO is to create and then continue to nurture the momentum in a deal process, and the only way to do that is by setting up guard rails, deadlines, and creating external pressure.
+The job of the CEO is to create relationships and then continue to nurture the momentum in a deal process, and the only way to do that is by setting up guard rails, deadlines, and creating external pressure.

 Founders often forget that they are in control.
 VCs are lucky to invest in founders, not the other way around.
 All the best VCs know that, which is why they’ll pull crazy stunts to give amazing founders lots of money.

-Esther: When I look at the life of the company, I only see one real pivot — from Molly to Squad.
+When I look at the life of the company, I only see one real pivot — from Molly to Squad.
 That was a hard turn in a very different direction.
 That was the only time we threw code out and truly started over.
 The other changes we made along the way were just iterations and refinements on the same idea and codebase.

 The decision to pivot from Molly to Squad was difficult.
 We had just finished YC a few months earlier.
 We had broken up with our 3rd cofounder.
 Our core metric of retention wasn’t budging in any meaningful way.
 And our expectation that there would be a new breakthrough in NLP by a big player hadn’t occurred (GPT-2 had just been released but it lacked the magic that GPT-3 would possess, two years later).
 So by all measures, we were in a very rough place.